vladmirfox/pokeemerald-expansion/migration_scripts/README.md

 * Filepath [`migration_scripts/1.10/triple_layer_converter.py`](1.10/triple_layer_converter.py)
 * Introduced in https://github.com/rh-hideout/pokeemerald-expansion/pull/5282

-When `OW_TRIPLE_METATILE_LAYERS` is enabled, developers have full control over all the BG layers in the overworld, as opposed to the default 2.
-If `OW_TRIPLE_METATILE_LAYERS` is `TRUE`, this script needs to be run.
+With Triple Metatile Layers, developers have full control over all the BG layers in the overworld, as opposed to the default 2.
+This script needs to be run for all projects not currently using Triple Metatile Layers.

 ## 1.8.x to 1.9.x+